mxcube/mxcubeweb/CONTRIBUTING.md

 ### Type hints

-We strongly encourage the usage of type hints
+We strongly encourage the usage of type hints.
+For the Python codebase they can be realised using the built-in type hint system.
+For the web front-end, it is considered best practice to write new code using TypeScript.
+In case of modifications to existing JavaScript files specifying type information using JSDoc as described [here](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) is also advised.

 ### Naming convention